 I am particularly proud of Social Security OIG's role in the collaborative effort.
 Our agents and investigative counsel advocated for this top-down approach to combat the scams.
 We took the lead in investigating the gateway carriers, and we have played a pivotal role leading up to yesterday's filings.

-We conducted a complex analysis of phone call routing, interviewed countless victims, and methodically built the Government's are ongoing, but we will update you as events unfold.
+We conducted a complex analysis of phone call routing, interviewed countless victims, and methodically built the Government's case.

-We still have a long way to go to permanently shut down these and other gateway carriers that facilitate scam calls, and perhaps more importantly, we need to ensure we deter others from filling
+We still have a long way to go to permanently shut down these and other gateway carriers that facilitate scam calls, and perhaps more importantly, we need to ensure we deter others from filling that void.

 We continue to conduct these and other scam-related investigations.
-I cannot share many details, because our other investigations
+I cannot share many details, because our other investigations are ongoing, but we will update you as events unfold.